allenmurfee/daily-planner/README.md

 ## Installation

 No installation is required.
-Visit \*insert URL.
+Visit https://allenmurfee.github.io/daily-planner/.

 All your inputs will be saved in local storage, so no additional steps are required on your part.

 ## Usage